sssseaurchin/SE-4458-final/README.md

 * Dockerizing multiple services and wiring them up in `docker-compose.yml`.
 * Creating a simple but effective notification/alert system using Redis and RabbitMQ.
 * Limited time to implement optional chatbot feature.
+* Deployement in general.
+Definitely takes up majority of the time spent.

 ---